Mailing Address: 0101 Old Main Hill

 The Americans with Disabilities Act (ADA)defines reasonable accommodations as the provision of services, such as interpreters, note-takers, extended time on examinations, architectural access, program modification and other adjustments, which accommodate for the limitations presented by a documented disability.
 Participants must be otherwise qualified for the program in which they are enrolled.

 Neither Section 504, nor the ADA , requires universities to lower their academic standards or substantially alter the essential elements of their courses or programs to accommodate students with disabilities.
-The requirement to provide reasonable accommodations is designed to afford an equal opportunity for students with disabilities.
+The requirement to provide reasonable accommodations is designed to afford equal acess for students with disabilities.
 Achieving reasonable accommodations for a student with a disability involves shared responsibility among students, faculty, and staff.

 The primary role of the DRC counselor is to provide academic and personal support to the student, while encouraging and promoting independence.
 The DRC counselor does not function as a student's academic advisor or therapist, but can provide general counseling, vocational guidance, referral, and advocacy.
 Each student will be assigned to a DRC counselor when he/she first enters the program, but may change to another counselor at any time.

 Students are encouraged to meet with their academic advisor and DRC counselor each semester prior to registration.
 Students can best be served when they schedule appointments with their academic advisor or DRC counselor in advance.

 The DRC does not provide psychological services; however, DRC staff can provide referrals to providers within the community.
 The Counseling Center, the USU Psychology Department Community Clinic, the Marriage and Family Therapy Clinic, and Bear River Mental Health will provide personal and family therapy.
 With a written release of information, the DRC may consult with mental health providers to determine the type of services that will be most helpful to the student.